RichiDevelops/Portfolio/README.md

 ---

 ## Work (student trainee)
-*Due to confidentiality, work-related content might be kept non-specific*
+*Due to confidentiality, work-related content will be kept non-specific*

 ### 1. 👥 Employee Platform on AWS Infrastructure
 **Description/Summary:**